Tomato Tart

 Instructions

-- Meanwhile, in medium bowl, whisk ricotta, blue cheese and lemon zest until well combined.
+- In medium bowl, use a fork to mash together ricotta, Parmesan and lemon zest until well combined.

 Could I use a glass pie plate – cannot find tart pans around here.